 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.After my barrage Friday of four entries on the CF Server Monitor, here's something instead on FusionReactor.
+And I may revise the content as necessary.After my barrage Friday of four entries on the CF Server Monitor, here's something instead on FusionReactor.
 Some may know that last week I did a talk on the Adobe ColdFusion eseminar series, "Monitoring ColdFusion with FusionReactor".
 I got word today that the recording link has been posted.

 You can find the recording here.
 Note that you need to login with an Adobe ID, just like when you download Adobe software or participate in their forums.
 (I have no control over that.)